-Barbering 1,000 Hair Design 1,200
+Hair Design 1,200

-Clock Hours: 450 Clock Hours: 450
+Clock Hours: 450

-hours - 13 weeks hours - 13 weeks
+hours - 13 weeks

-900 hours - 26 900 hours - 26 weeks
+900 hours - 26 weeks

-weeks Academic Academic Year: 900
+Academic Year: 900

-year: 900 hours hours
+hours

 Students shall be evaluated for academic and attendance progress at the conclusion of each evaluation period as detailed above.
 If the student fails to meet SAP requirements by The Barber School's standard, which is listed below, the student will be notified and will be expected to make every effort to meet the requirements by the next evaluation period.
 Instructors and school administration will make every effort to help the student achieve SAP requirements.